 - Ensure that the unwanted items are on your property and not left on a road or pavement for collection.

-- Check the license/badge of the person collecting the item(s) to ensure they are authorised or ask for their Waste Carrier Number.
+- Check the licence/badge of the person collecting the item(s) to ensure they are authorised or ask for their Waste Carrier Number.
 Also record their vehicle registration number if you can.

 - If they cannot show relevant ID or refuse to, you should refuse their services.